florist-notes/CNN-GoogLeNet/README.md

 Summary
 -

-So to summarise the last 4 structures of GoogLeNet variants , we have the following pictures:
+So to summarise the last 4 structures of GoogLeNet variants , we have the following architecture images:

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inV3.jpg">
 <p></p>